 – Ken Sande

-Post Script (10/6/14): Here is a link to the page where you can watch the episode, Season 6, Episode 3, “Dear God” (beware of two brief sexual flashbacks in first two minutes).
+Post Script (10/6/14): Here is a link to the page where you can watch this episode, using the drop down menu to find Season 6, Episode 3, “Dear God” (beware of two brief sexual flashbacks in first two minutes).
 And here are some subsequent reviews of the episode, most of which were surprisingly positive: Alyssa Rosenberg, Breia Brissy, Mike Hale, Sonja Saraija, Nora Grenfel, Michael Slezak,

 - What are the benefits and pitfalls of watching secular television shows and Hollywood movies?